CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Glossary/a-e.md

 To change something into a different form.
 E.g. Change some [text][] from [lowercase][] to [UPPERCASE][].

+### CORS

+Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from a domain outside of the domain from which the first resource was served.

 ### Cortex

 The name of the new and current generation of the Cortex [automation][] [platform][].